 After you’ve completed the requirements and steps above, you will have to wait for your Texas driver’s license transfer application to be processed by the DPS.
 It will take a few weeks to create your new license card, so you’ll be given a temporary license instead.
 This will allow you to drive around the state of Texas freely and legally.

-If you’re under 18 and you have an out-of-state driver’s license, you’re in luck!
-You will not be required to take the written exam.
+If you’re under 18 and you have an out-of-state driver’s license, you will not be required to take the written exam.
 However, minors moving to Texas from a country other than the US or Canada will be required to take and pass the knowledge exam.
+We provide state-of-the-art courses to help you quickly prepare for any exam you may come across using practice tests, a summarized handbook, and much more.
+Even if you don’t need to take any knowledge exams, we recommend that you learn the specific traffic laws for your new state as it will save you a lot of headaches (and maybe even tickets) in the future.

 All applicants under the age of 18 will be required to take the driving skills exam, regardless of whether you have had a license before or not.